obsidianmd/obsidian-help/en/Obsidian/2-factor authentication.md

 > [!warning]- QR code/setup key backups
 > If you decide to keep a backup of your **QR code** or **Setup key** in addition to your recovery codes, we strongly recommend keeping it in a password encrypted system.

-## Generate your recovery code
+## Generate recovery codes

-If you enabled 2FA before recovery codes were available in Obsidian, or if you need to refresh your recovery codes, follow these steps:
+If you enabled 2FA before recovery codes were available, or if you want to refresh your recovery codes, follow these steps:

-- Log into your Obsidian account from your web browser at [https://obsidian.md/account](https://obsidian.md/account)
+- Log into [your Obsidian account](https://obsidian.md/account) from your web browser.
 - Next to 2-factor authentication, select **Refresh Recovery Codes**.
 - In the popup window, enter your **password** and **6-digit authenticator code**.
 - A confirmation window will display your recovery codes.
 You have two options: